This assumes that you have the latest version of the minikube

 This quickstart assumes that you have the latest version of the kind

-binary, which you can get here.
+binary, which you can get from the Kind GitHub repository.

 You’ll also need the kubectl